 - No contraception method is perfect.
 Each individual or couple must balance the advantages and disadvantages of each method and decide which offers the best choice.
 As the physician, one must help the patient make the appropriate decision based on many factors that are unrelated to their medical history or to the side-effect profile of the method, such as the likelihood of compliance and access to follow up.

-- Some important considerations in choosing a contraceptive method are its ...
+- Some important considerations in choosing a contraceptive method are its potential side effects, failure ...